HAoRAn-W/ECE-GY-9393-IoT-Security/README.md

 - prompt 5
 > You have been hired to analyze the web traffic of IoT devices in order to determine the purpose of each visited URL.
 Your task is to provide a JSON report for each URL, which should include the following keys: 'company', 'company_website', and 'result'.
 The 'company' key should contain the name of the company responsible for the URL, and the 'company_website' key should contain the website of that company.
 The 'result' key should specify the purpose of the domain, which could be one of the following: tracking, marketing, advertising, analytics, CDN, static server, DNS, or first-party host.

+- prompt 6 (Omitting the label "first-party host" to get more specific results
+> You are a network expert.
+Identify the purpose of the domain (e.g., tracking, marketing, advertising, analytics, CDN, static server, DNS).
+Response in JSON containing following fields: company, company_website, result.
+Respond in JSON only.

+- CDN prompt (To further classify the CDN domains into more specific categories
+> You have been hired to analyze the web traffic of IoT devices and classify each visited URL into one of several categories.
+Your task is to provide a JSON report for each URL, which should include the following keys: 'company', 'company_website', and 'result'.
+The 'company' key should contain the name of the company responsible for the URL, and the 'company_website' key should contain the website of that company.
+The 'result' key should specify the purpose of the domain and can be one of the following categories: Internet Service Providers (ISPs), Cloud Services, Social Media Platforms, E-commerce Platforms, Streaming Services, Email Services, Search Engines, Financial Services, or Education Platforms.
+Please use the website's content and other relevant information to determine the appropriate category for each URL.

 ## Criteria
 1. the correctness of company (count right/wrong/not sure)
 2. the correctness of company website (count right/wrong/not sure)